WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 In essence, they operate similarly to traditional banks.

 A custodial mixer needs you to send your bitcoins to a central part before mixing.
-This means that you risk losing your money or being stolen.
+This means that you are at risk of being stolen from.
 :::

 :::details